 Are we not telling our youth that the “rule of law” does not matter.
 Are we not saying that if enough people don’t like the law or if there is enough money to made by violating it then we have the right to ignore it?
 If you don’t like the laws, vote people in who will change them, but don’t violate them.

-How will this affect our police?
-How will this affect Crown Prosecutors?
-How will the courts react?
+First, how will this affect our police?
+Second, how will this affect Crown Prosecutors?
+Third, how will the courts react?
 How did we get to this point?

 I place the principal blame for this situation on the courts which have, de facto, de-criminalized pot.